On Realistic Target Coverage by Autonomous Drones: Evaluation

 \subsection{Argus Evaluation}

-In this section, we show how a target coverage algorithm behaves when target size and orientation are not taken into account unlike Argus \cite{ours_mobiwac}.
-We then break down the delay in the presented system and compare against the delays introduced by the \textit{\ProblemNameAcro} \textit{Solver}.
+We demonstrate the pitfalls of traditional target coverage algorithms, where target size and pose are not taken into account \cite{ours_mobiwac}, by comparing them to Argus in a realistic setting.
+Then, we break down the delays in the presented system and compare against the delay introduced by the \textit{\ProblemNameAcro} \textit{Solver}.

-\textbf{{\ModelNameAcro} vs. blips on the radar:} To demonstrate the advantage of the proposed model, we take for example the surveillance footage in Figures~\ref{fig:drone1}, \ref{fig:drone2}, and \ref{fig:top_camera} .
-Recall that these images are captured by the front cameras on each drone and the master camera.
-We choose this particular target configuration to put the quality of coverage of a typical target coverage algorithm in contrast with {\ProblemNameAcro}.
-Figure~\ref{fig:cs_direction_f} shows two targets covered from the opposite direction of their significant perspective because typical coverage algorithms do not take target orientation into account.
+\textbf{{\ModelNameAcro} vs. blips on the radar:} To demonstrate the advantages of the proposed model, we take for example the surveillance footage in Figures~\ref{fig:drone1}, \ref{fig:drone2}, and \ref{fig:top_camera}.
+Recall that these images are captured by the master camera and the front cameras on each drone.
+We choose this particular target configuration to put the quality of coverage of a typical target coverage algorithm in contrast with \textit{\ModelNameAcro}.
+Figure~\ref{fig:cs_direction_f} shows two targets covered from the opposite direction of their significant perspective because typical coverage algorithms do not take target pose into account.
 Moreover, typical target coverage algorithms do not take target size and potential occlusions between targets into account, which is demonstrated in Figure~\ref{fig:cs_occlusion_f} where one target occludes two other targets.
-When \textit{\ProblemNameAcro} is applied, these drawbacks are overcome and camera positioning is adjusted to properly view the targets as shown in Figures~\ref{fig:cs_direction_t} and \ref{fig:cs_occlusion_t}.
-Note that the generated configurations are based on the $R_{max}$ range parameter of 2 meters which represents a constraint on the quality of the generated images used for face detection.
+When \textit{\ModelNameAcro} is employed, these issues are resolved and cameras are positioned to properly cover the targets as shown in Figures~\ref{fig:cs_direction_t} and \ref{fig:cs_occlusion_t}.
+Note that the generated configurations are based on target width and camera constraints (e.g., $R_{max}$ of 2~$m$) which represents a constraint on the quality of images used for face detection.

-\textbf{Implementation delay break down:} Figure~\ref{fig:cdf_all_proc} shows the CDF of the processing time per frame which represents the overall processing performed by the central module apart from the {\ProblemNameAcro} solver.
+\textbf{Implementation delay breakdown:} Figure~\ref{fig:cdf_all_proc} shows the CDF of the processing time per frame, which captures the overall processing performed by the \textit{Central Module} apart from the \textit{\ProblemNameAcro} \textit{Solver}.
 This processing includes image fetching, decoding and preprocessing, target localization, drone localization and communication.
 Our target apparatus can be detected efficiently within a few milliseconds.
-This reduces the overhead required for each frame since complex targets will take longer to detect (e.g., 120 ms per frame for human body orientation estimation \cite{flohr2015probabilistic}).
+This reduces the processing time per frame as complex targets would take longer to detect (e.g., 120~$ms$ per frame for human body pose estimation \cite{flohr2015probabilistic}).